AbrhamAb/Alx_DjangoLearnLab/social_media_api/README.md

 - `GET /comments/{id}/` – Retrieve a comment.
 - `PUT/PATCH /comments/{id}/` – Update a comment (author only).
 - `DELETE /comments/{id}/` – Delete a comment (author only).
+- `GET /feed/` – Posts by users the caller follows, newest first.

 Include the token in requests that require authentication:
 ```